 If the food chain were categorised on the basis of size, we humans would figure near the bottom half of the hierarchy.
 Man is placed right on top only because of his intelligence.
 But some of our most prized possessions tend to be made from once-natural sources.
 This includes the most delicious foods, the most precious metals, the most coveted luxuries, and the most useful items.

-Leather jacket is one such example.
+Leather is one such example.
 When the rawhide of many animals like cows, pigs, sheep, and goats is processed, we obtain leather.
 In fact, animals like crocodiles, snakes, and even eels supply exotic varieties of leather.
 While some leathers are better suited for making garments or extreme-weather protection gear, others are used in premium luxury items.
 Goat leather, commonly referred to as goatskin, is a versatile variety of leather.
 It is used for making a range of items such as apparel, pouches, belts, shoes, and gloves.

 History of Goatskin